More than 1,000 children abused by grooming gangs in Telford

 “Such attitudes can only develop if exploitation is not properly recognised and challenged, and in my view, for many years in Telford – as in many other towns and cities in England - it was not.”

-The report found that the abuse was not hidden, and police, schools and the council had been aware of it since the 1990s.
+The 1,200 page report found that the abuse was not hidden, and police, schools and the council had been aware of it since the 1990s.

 But warning signs like repeated episodes of girls going missing, teenage pregnancies and reports in the local press of what was then called “child prostitution” were not properly responded to by Telford and Wreakin Council or West Mercia Police.